 No breeze.

 Marcus practicing his swing.
-Motioning for me to come over and join him.
+He motions for me to come over and join him.
 Says he’s going to show me how it’s done.
 Only been doing this for an hour, max—probably more like ten minutes —but already he’s an expert.
-Always good at whatever he tries.
-Tells me that we’ll both be hitting home runs soon, like that’s the entire point of the game, to hit as many of them as you can.
+Always good at whatever he does.
+Telling me that we’ll both be hitting home runs soon, like that’s the whole point, to hit as many as you can.
 Says it in a way that lets me know it’s true.

 But first, he says, focus on your swing.

-He starts swinging for the fences.
+Start with how you stand.
+With how you plant your feet.
+With all ten of your toes in the dirt.
+Makes you wonder if that’s any different than what you’re usually working with.
+Starts swinging for the fences.
 Says that’s what he’s aiming for.
-But when I look around there are no fences because we’re in the yard and our house is right there next to us.
-Maybe next summer we will build them, fences to hit balls over.
+But when I look around there aren’t any fences, because we’re in the front yard, and our house is right there.
+Maybe next summer we’ll build them.
 Until then it’s just us and the pine trees and the tall grass at our knees, all of it reaching for the sky.

 Focus.

-And then he’s screaming, and there’s liquid pouring down over my top lip, into my mouth.
-And I’m reaching up to check where exactly this liquid’s coming from, trying to find the source of it, because that’s how things work when things stop working.
+And then he’s screaming, and there’s liquid pouring down over my top lip into my mouth.
+And I’m reaching up to check where exactly this it’s coming from, trying to find it’s source, because that’s how things work when things stop working.
 Brain doesn’t know what just happened.
-Taking some extra time to catch up.
-Telling my hand to investigate.
-Rain?
-Nope.
+Takes some extra time to catch up.
+Tells my hand to investigate.
+Is it rain?
 Blood?
 Yup.
 Looks that way.
 You’re more than just dripping, too, kid.
 That’s what my brain tells me.
-Says, You’re leaking like a rowboat just smashed into a splintered log.
+You’re leaking.

 So I start yelling too, but different kinds of stuff.
 Bad-word stuff.
-Right then and there in the front yard.
-Because I’ve been hearing the words at school and it feels kind of like I’ve been holding them in for this very moment.
+Right in the front yard.
+Because I’ve been hearing the words at school and it feels like I’ve been holding them in for this exact moment.
 Waiting to release them on the world.
-Realizing all at once why grown-ups use them.
-Noticing how the words grab the attention of everything around me.
-Feels like maybe even the birds are watching me now, even the clouds.
+Realizing why grown-ups like them so much.
+How the words grab everything’s attention around me.
+Like maybe even the birds are watching me now, even the clouds.

 Has everything always been this close?

-There was this time when I was a kid.
 Waking up in the middle of a dream.
-Sleeping in my brother’s room because... well, because nightmares.
+Asleep in the bed next to my brother because… well, because nightmares.
 And with him I felt safe.
-And he’s leaning over towards me in the darkness, telling me not to cry, asking me what it is that’s happening in those dreams of mine that’s so scary.
+And he’s leaning close to me in the darkness, hushing me, telling me not to cry, asking what’s happening in my dreams that’s so scary.
 What are you seeing in there?
-But all I can tell him is that when I wake up it’s like I have lost something and I’ll never have it back.
+But all I can say is that when I wake up it’s like I have lost something, and I’ll never have it back.

-Ice pack against my face and everyone’s giving me all the attention I could ever want, but Dad’s reminding me that those bad words aren’t okay to use, even when I’m hurting.
+Ice pack against my face and everyone’s giving me every bit of attention I could ever want, but Dad’s reminding me that bad words aren’t okay to use, even when I’m hurting.

-Grandma sneaking me a single Skittle before dinner, just the one, kneeling down in front of me and whispering in my ear, saying, Nothing you do from the heart will ever be wrong.
-Which is a silly thing to say but that’s Grandma for you.
-Does a lot of that lately.
-And everyone’s too busy feeling bad for me to get too upset about the words I was using anyway.
+And Grandma’s sneaking me a single Skittle before dinner, just the one, kneeling down in front of me and whispering in my ear, Nothing you do from the heart will ever be wrong.
+Which is a silly thing to say, but that’s Grandma for you these days.
+Does a lot of that.
+And everyone’s too busy feeling bad for me anyway.

-And the single Skittle that Grandma handed me, which is soft and kind of mushy in my hand, turning white like maybe she was holding onto it for a while before she gave it to me.
+And the Skittle that Grandma hands me, which is soft and kind of mushy, fading white like maybe she was holding onto it for a while before she handed it over.
 And I wonder for how long.
-And I wonder if she was planning on eating it herself but then my brother accidentally nicked my nose with his bat mid-swing.
-Looking at Grandma’s hand now, seeing that she’s got the color from the Skittle smeared on her palm.
+And if she was planning on eating it herself before my brother hit my nose.
+Looking at Grandma’s hand and noticing the color from the Skittle smeared on her palm.
 Which kind of grosses me out when I look at it.
-When I focus on it.
-So instead I look around at other stuff.
-And I pop the skittle in my mouth.
-And it’s soft and warm and I start chewing on it, but in a sneaky way because dinner’s almost ready.
+When I focus on it too hard, so instead I look at other stuff.
+And I pop the Skittle in my mouth.
+And it’s soft, and warm, and I start chewing on it, but in a sneaky way because dinner’s almost ready.

-And it’s windy outside now.
+Windy outside.
 Dark, too.
-Branches from the toyon bush beyond my bedroom window scratching against the glass like a goblin that’s trying to reach up and pull me down somewhere.
-But not today, goblin.
-Because now I swing hard and for the fences.
-Nothing but home runs for me.
-Ten toes in the dirt all the time.
+Branches from the toyon bush beyond my bedroom scratching at the window like goblin that’s trying to reach up and pull me down somewhere.
+But not today.
+Today I swing hard and for the fences.
+Nothing but home runs.
+Ten toes down all the time.
 Chest out.
 Not sure if I’m still talking baseball.

 Grandma talking in her sleep.
 And I’m listening to it, thinking about that word Dad used with my older brother that one time, calling what she’s got sundowners.
 Which sounded to me like something he made up right there on the spot.

-Feel bad for her though because when she talks in her sleep it’s like she’s visiting the past and it doesn’t sound like the past wants her visiting.
-Whimpers in her sleep like she’s running from something, or chasing something that can’t ever be caught.
+Feeling bad for her when she talks in her sleep because it sounds like she’s visiting the past, and it doesn’t sound like the past wants her visiting.
+Whimpering in her sleep like she’s running from something, or chasing something that can’t ever be caught.

-The wall between our rooms thin like something you could punch through if you kept all ten toes down in the dirt, and if you swung hard and for the fences.
-Everyone’s asleep except Grandma and me.
-Because Grandma’s both awake and asleep at the same time, because the sun is down and she’s a sundowner.
-And then there’s me, who is just awake because I guess I’m a night-timer.
+The wall between our rooms thin.
+Something you could punch through if you did it right.
+If you swung hard and for the fences.
+Everyone’s asleep except for Grandma and me.
+Because Grandma’s both awake and asleep at the same time, because the sun is down, and because she’s a sundowner.
+And then there’s me, I guess, who is just the one thing.
+Just awake.

 Talking in her sleep.
 Mumbling things.
 Telling me all about the horses that she used to steal.

-Like having a dream and then realizing you’re having a dream and then waking up in your dream.
+Like having a dream and then realizing you’re having a dream and then waking up in that dream.
 And for a moment you are alive there, too.
-Alive in both worlds.
-But then your brain catches you and wakes you up from the one because that’s too many skies to be under all at once.
-Because even just the one sky is sometimes too much.
+In both worlds.
+But then some deep part of your brain catches you and wakes you up because that’s too many skies to be under all at once.
+Because even just the one is sometimes too much.

-And then things start clumping together.
-Memories sticking to each other like they’re getting rolled in glue before they leave her.
+Things clumping together in Grandma’s mind, and then leaving.
+Memories sticking to other memories like they’re getting rolled in glue first.

-But for whatever reason the horses remain stabled.
+But for whatever reason the horses keep.
 Guiding her, I guess.
 What horses do.

-Couldn’t remember what day of the week it was for a while, or sometimes even the year.
-Or how old she was.
-Or if she had a doctor’s appointment.
-Stuff like that.
-The skin between her eyebrows pinching together whenever she would ask a question.
+Forgetting what day of the week it was, and then what year.
+Forgetting her age, or if she had a doctor’s appointment.
+The skin between her eyebrows pinching together when she’d ask a question.

-Never felt like I had much of an answer for her though.
-Like there was always something else that she was asking me, some secret question hidden in the words.
+Never did feel like I had much of an answer, though.
+Like there was always something else that she was asking, some secret question hidden in the words.

-Felt bad about it for a while.
-Changed the subject as gently as I could.
-Tried to play along.
-Tried to not linger or get my feet stuck thinking about it, which was mostly an easy thing for me to do back then, I guess—was a kid and mostly only thought about stuff the one time.
+Feeling awful about it for a while.
+Changing the subject as gently as I knew how.
+Trying to play along.
+Trying to not linger or get my feet stuck thinking about it, which was mostly an easy thing for me to do back then.
+Was a kid and mostly only thought about things the one time.

-Told myself that she was just getting older and when people got older things start leaving.
+Telling myself that she was just getting older and when people get older things start leaving.
 Figured that’s what the horses were for.
 Strong backs to carry things away.

-Noticed the holes in her brain getting larger.
-Pieces of who she was starting to fall through them.
+Noticing the holes in her brain getting bigger.
+Pieces of who she was starting to fall through.
 More than just memories, too.
 Like before when you’d look at her you’d see lots of color.
 Messy blotches of it.
 Color bleeding onto more color.
 Leaking.
 Like holding up a painting to the light at just the right angle and saying to yourself, Yup, that’s her.
 The paint running down the canvas, streaking.
 That’s Grandma.
 But now when you look at the painting it’s just a bunch of different shades of gray like bloated clouds.
-Like you could smell the rain they were carrying.
+Like you could smell what rain they carried.

-Like waking up in a memory, and Grandma’s asking you a question and then asking you the same question again right after.
-Strangers starting to notice.
-Tossing sympathetic smiles your way at the bank, or at the check-out line in grocery store, or from the lady who hangs out on the corner of Bristol and Memory, with the jeans that don’t fit right.
+Like waking up in a memory and Grandma’s asking you the same question again right after.
+And strangers are starting to notice.
+Tossing smiles your way at the bank, sympathetic, or at the check-out line in grocery store, or from the lady who hangs out on the corner of Bristol and Memory, with the jeans that don’t fit right.

 But this was all later, I think.

-Running errands with her.
-Running errands for her.
-Trying to help in the ways that you can.
-Putting something together in your mind one day as you’re watching her stare blankly at a turned-off TV in a pizza parlor.
-Learning from the way her expression changes and sinks when people toss those sympathetic gestures around, piecing together in your mind that memory and awareness are two separate things entirely, much as you might sometimes confuse them, and that Grandma knows exactly what’s happening to her because of course she does.
+Running errands.
+Trying to help out.
+Putting something together in your mind as you sit watching her stare blankly at a blank TV in a pizza parlor.
+Learning from her expression, how it sags when people smile at you in that sympathetic way, piecing together in your mind that memory and awareness are two separate things almost entirely, much as you might sometimes wish they were the same, and that Grandma knows exactly what’s happening to her because of course she does.
 Just doesn’t have the first clue how to fix it.

 Changing kindness.
-Giving her questions like it’s T-ball, questions that you know she has the answer for, like what’s your favorite thing?
+Questions like T-ball.
+Questions that you know she she knows the answer to, like What’s your favorite thing?

 My favorite thing?